-"Least Likely Favoured" - Lk 2:1-20 - Christmas Day, 2005
+"A Divine Encounter" - Lk 2:1-20 - Christmas Day, 2016

 Ah, Christmas morning.
 We don't usually have a service on Christmas Day, but this year it works out that Christmas Day is a Sunday, and so here we are.
-With the carols of last night's Christmas Eve service still ringing in our ears, with anticipation of a large gang of family coming over for a big feast this afternoon, it certainly was a bit of a rush to be here this morning.
+With the carols of last night's Christmas Eve service still ringing in our ears and with all that's happening in the office and the new building it certainly was a bit of a rush to be here this morning.
 Thank God for His peace and strength!